dharmab/dcs-campaigns/theaters/calamity/CONTRIBUTING.md

 ## File Structure

-A template consists of two files: a DCT file, which contains metadata about the template, and an STM file, which is a DCS Mission Editor Static Template which places of units and statics.
+A template consists of two files: a DCT file, which contains metadata about the template, and an STM file, which is a DCS Mission Editor Static Template which places units and statics into the game world.
 The DCT file and STM file have to be placed next to each other within a region folder.
 They can be at the top level of the region folder or nested inside subfolders, as long as they have the name filename (besides the extension) and are next to each other.

 ### DCT File